ricrochads/beecrowd-solutions/01.Beginner/1116 - Dividing X by Y/README.md

 **Output**<br>
 For each test case print the result of this division with one digit after the decimal point, or “divisao impossivel” if it isn't possible to perform the calculation.

-Obs.: Be carefull.
+Obs.: Be careful.
 The division between two integers in some languages generates another integer.
 Use cast:

 | Input Sample	                 | Output Sample                         |
 |:-------------------------------|:--------------------------------------|